Estimation of Properties of a Photoinitiated Silorane-Based Composite with Potential for Orthopaedic Applications

-J. R. Melander et al., "Estimation of Properties of a Photoinitiated Silorane-based Composite with Potential for Orthopaedic Applications," Journal of Biomedical Materials Research - Part B: Applied Biomaterials, vol. 100 B, no. 1, pp. 163 - 169, John Wiley & Sons, Jan 2012.
+J. R. Melander et al., "Estimation of Properties of a Photoinitiated Silorane-Based Composite with Potential for Orthopaedic Applications," Journal of Biomedical Materials Research Part B: Applied Biomaterials, vol. 100 B, no. 1, pp. 163 - 169, John Wiley & Sons, Jan 2012.

 Article - Journal

 © 2012 John Wiley & Sons, All rights reserved.